-Around 1977, through a mutual agreement with the Baptist Union, the church ceased to be 'Baptist' and became known as Basingstoke Community Church.
-About the same time, Barney Coombs moved to Canada to pastor a church in Vancouver, British Columbia.
-Vic Gledhill, a former missionary in Nepal, took up the reins of leading the church, which had continued to grow to such a size that a new Sunday meeting place was needed.
+Through a mutual agreement with the Baptist Union, the church ceased to be 'Baptist' and became known as Basingstoke Community Church.
+About the same time, Barney & Jeanette moved to Canada to pastor a church in Vancouver, British Columbia.
+Vic Gledhill, a former missionary in Nepal, arrived with his wife Jenny and family and took up the reins of leading the church, which had continued to grow to such a size that a new Sunday meeting place was needed.
 As a temporary measure, meetings were held at the Carnival Hall from October 1978 for a few weeks, before transferring to the assembly hall of Richard Aldworth School in Western Way.

 Relationships were established with overseas churches, especially in Africa, while major pioneering initiatives at home took place.
 1981 also saw the founding of The King's School - fulfilling the church's vision to educate its own children - and the setting up of the Pregnancy Crisis Centre - helping women facing a crisis pregnancy to find sympathetic help and advice.

-In 1996 Dave Richards released local hand-on responsibility to fulfil wider responsibilities in the body of Christ.
-He maintained Basingstoke as his base and gave input to the church, but the senior pastor’s role was taken by David Marchment.
+Dave released local hand-on responsibility to fulfil wider responsibilities in the body of Christ.
+He maintained Basingstoke as his base and gave input to the Church, but the senior pastor’s role was taken by David Marchment alongside his wife Hazel.
 Under Dave’s leadership the emphasis on local outreach grew.
-Particularly of note in this period was the participation of the Church in what became known as ‘the Toronto blessing.’
+In this period was the participation of the church in what became known as ‘the Toronto blessing.’
 Also of note were the growing relationship of deep trust between ministers in the town, and the formation of the interdenominational “Network Ministers” of which the Community Church was an active part.

 Change has been stamped into Basingstoke Community Church's vocabulary, and in January 2001, a further significant restructuring of the church took place.
 Each of the six congregations became self-governing churches, although retaining a strong family identity.
 They were grouped together under the title of Basingstoke Community Churches.

-This team was led by Phil Norris, who had grown up in the Church, leads one of the congregations, and more recently returned from two years biblical study at Regent College Vancouver.
-The place of the word, the raising of a new generation, and considering how the Church should look in a changing culture and society are ongoing emphases in the Churches.
-Gradually younger leaders are being raised, to work alongside those more established and there is a sense that together God is leading us on a new journey of faith and adventure.
-A fresh consideration of overseas mission is taking place, with funds being raised in the school to send students, and relationships built in places like Brazil, Tanzania and Czech Republic.
+This team was led by Phil Norris, who had grown up in the Church, was leading one of the congregations, and had recently returned from two years biblical study at Regent College, Vancouver, with his wife Helen and three children.
+The place of the word, the raising of a new generation, and considering how the Church should look in a changing culture and society were ongoing emphases in the Churches.
+Gradually younger leaders were being raised, to work alongside those more established and there was a sense that together God was leading BCC’s on a new journey of faith and adventure.
+A fresh consideration of overseas mission took place and relationships built in Brazil, Tanzania and Czech Republic.